BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 I'd now consider myself to be a [PyTorch][pytorch] convert (a topic for another day), however, this project was developed using [TensorFlow][tensorflow] (tf).
 Initially, I attempted to use a pre-trained open-source model that I found online.
 This is where TensorFlow Lite [tflite] came in handy; it enables you to convert a model into a compressed .tflite file that can then be embedded onto edge devices.

-TODO

-Why embed the model into the app instead of hosting it online?
-Consider factors such as offline usage, online availability, cost, and performance.
+Why was the model embedded into the app instead of hosted in the cloud?
+There are a few reasons why deploying the model locally on the app was a better solution in our situation.
+It can be fairly expensive to host a model on AWS; in contrast, it is essentially free to have the same model running locally on the device.
+It's possible that the device isn't always connected to the internet, but we still want to classify screenshots, without having to store a large backlog of images to send to a cloud hosted model.

 [tflite]: https://www.tensorflow.org/lite
 [pytorch]: https://pytorch.org/